 - Learn relaxation techniques — There are a ton of online resources, and in your community as well, that teach stress-reducing breathing exercises, meditation, yoga, or guided imagery.

-- Stay active — The Mayo Clinic says that virtually any form of exercise can act as a stress reliever, so don’t forget to dedicate time in your day to go for a walk, head to the gym, join a dance class, or play soccer with your kids.
+- Stay active — The Mayo Clinic says that virtually any form of exercise can act as a stress reliever, so don’t forget to dedicate time in your day to go for a walk, take a bike ride, dance, or play soccer with your kids.

 - Take time to connect by disconnecting — It is important to make time to connect with the people who are important to you, whether it be your friend, spouse, or kids.
 And one way to improve these connections is by disconnecting from your phone, email, and computer and staying present in your human interactions.